elokbian23104/global-disaster-kmeans-analysis/README.md

-# global-disaster-kmeans-analysis
-Exploratory data analysis and K-Means clustering of global disaster events using Python.

 # Global Disaster Analysis using K-Means Clustering
 This project presents an exploratory data analysis and clustering of global disaster events using historical disaster data.
 The study aims to identify patterns and group disaster events